saltukalakus/auth0-show-rules-on-clients/README.md

 * Deploy the application

 Commit your changes to your GitHub account.
 Run your extension following <b>Deploy the Extension</b> section above.
-Don't forget to use your GitHub repository path.

 ## TODO
 * Dynamically evaluate rule's code with some clever algorithm to detect behaviour.
 So that mixture of whitelist,